warashibe/next-dapp-docs/docs/quick-start.md

 The function defined as `func` is the same as custome functions explained above.
 You can change any global states using `set`.
 The function can be `async` and you can change any global states even if they are not bound to the component.

 Only the states specified in the `props` array will be passed to the functions as `props`.
-You may need different states than `watch` in the function `props`.
+You may need different states in `watch` and `props`.

 ```javascript
 import { bind, Tracker } from "nd"